HanaSuu/JDBC/README.md

 # Lab_JDBC
  *Xin Su*

- - This is a user managment web application with MySQL database that allows users to view, add, edit and delete users.
+ - This is a JDBC-enabled web application with Mysql database.
+ - JDBC includes view, add, edit and delete users.